natek-1/Chest-CT-Scan-Classification/README.md

 ## Introduction

 The Chess Disease Classification project leverages deep learning models to differentiate between normal and Adenocarcinoma chess images.
 This application is designed to aid medical professionals by providing a reliable automated classification tool.
 By integrating various tools and technologies, we ensure an end-to-end solution from data handling to model deployment.

+## Dataset

+Here is the link to the [Dataset](https://drive.google.com/file/d/1z0mreUtRmR-P-magILsDR3T7M6IkGXtY/view).

 ## Project Structure